Plantsbrook School

 Plantsbrook School, (formerly Riland Bedford High School), is a secondary school with academy status located in Sutton Coldfield, Birmingham, England.
 The school achieved an "Outstanding" Ofsted status once in 2012.
-The most recent rating was “Good” and the preceding one in which it was rated as REQUIRES IMPROVEMENT.
+The most recent ratings were "Good" in 2019, and "Requires improvement" in 2016.
 The school was a Technology College and a Music College before the Specialist Schools initiative was made defunct.

 The school has recently undergone a £20 million refurbishment with the gradual demolition of the formerly used 1940s building.

 History

 Built on the land where Holland House in Upper Holland Road once stood, the original Riland Bedford building was constructed in 1939 with later building work being undertaken by American soldiers who were using the school as a base during World War II at the temporary named Holland Road Barracks.
 After the war, building works on the school were completed and Riland Bedford School was opened in 1946.

 When the school first opened, male and female students were kept on different sides of the building.
 One half was named Riland Bedford High School for Boys and the other, Riland Bedford High School for Girls.
 The original building's symmetry provided exactly the same facilities and space for both schools.

 The school's first incarnation, was so called as a result of the union of the prominent Riland and Bedford families of Sutton Coldfield.
 The school officially changed its name in 1986, choosing to rename itself Plantsbrook School, from Plants Brook which is a stream that flows through Sutton Coldfield and passes the school.

 The school officially adopted academy status on 1 August 2011.
 Thereby ceasing to be a state comprehensive.